oracle/node-oracledb/doc/api.md

 zone file, then set `ORA_TZFILE` to the file name with a directory prefix, for
 example: `export ORA_TZFILE=/opt/oracle/myconfig/timezone_31.dat`.

-Oracle Instant Client includes a small and big time zone file, for example `timezone_32.dat` and `timezlrg_32.dat`.
+Oracle Instant Client includes embedded small and big time zone 'files', for example `timezone_32.dat` and `timezlrg_32.dat`.
 The versions can be shown by running the utility `genezi -v` located in the Instant Client directory.
 The small file contains only the most commonly used time zones.
 By default the larger